 92° 25.69 W

-Geologists document an accumulation composed of natural asphalt, an exciting find in the northern Gulf of Mexico.
+camera icon Geologists document an accumulation composed of natural asphalt — an exciting find in the northern Gulf of Mexico.
 (Quicktime, 1.1 Mb.)

-During our R/V Atlantis and Alvin cruise last year, we preliminarily explored many of the targets that we’ve been diving on this summer.
+During our last year's Deep Slope cruise, aboard the research vessel Atlantis and with the Alvin submersible, we preliminarily explored many of the targets that we’ve been diving on this summer.
 Having the opportunity to work during two field seasons has been critical for this project.
-Not only does it allow us to take advantage of the different capabilities provided by Jason and Alvin, but the information from the first field season has been critical to developing detailed sampling plans for each of the sites that we’ve be re-visiting this year.
-In addition to these ‘known’ locations, we’ve also used remote sensing techniques and 3D seismic data amplitude variations to help identify new targets never previously visited with a submersible.
+Not only does it allow us to take advantage of the different capabilities provided by the Jason remotely operated vehicle (ROV) and Alvin, but the information from the first field season has been critical to developing detailed sampling plans for each of the sites that we’ve been re-visiting this year.
+In addition to these "known" locations, we’ve also used remote sensing techniques and three-dimensional (3D) seismic data amplitude variations to help identify targets that have never been visited with a submersible.
 Garden Banks 647 (GB 647) was one of these new exploratory sites.
-As with any exploratory effort, you are never quite sure what you are going to find........
+As with any exploratory effort, you are never quite sure what you are going to find. . . .

-The feature of interest at GB 647 is a southwest/northeast trending ridge along the seafloor that is underlain by a shallow salt body.
-The vertical seismic reflection data indicate that the salt comes within several meters of the seafloor.
-The geophysical maps suggested that several small areas, scattered across the ridge, contained something other than the soft silt and mud that covers most of the Gulf of Mexico seafloor.
+The feature of interest at GB 647 is a southwest/northeast trending ridge along the sea floor that is underlain by a shallow salt body.
+The vertical seismic reflection data indicate that the salt comes within several meters of the sea floor.
+The geophysical maps suggest that several small areas, scattered across the ridge, contain something other than the soft silt and mud that covers most of the Gulf of Mexico sea floor.
 These anomalous areas often turn out to be carbonate rocks, dense chemosynthetic communities, hydrate accumulations, brine seeps, and in many cases, all of the above.

-The Jason ROV landed on the highest point of the ridge, the first of at least 6 geophysical targets in the dive plan that MMS scientists hoped to examine.
+The Jason ROV landed on the highest point of the ridge, the first of at least six geophysical targets in the dive plan that Minerals Management Service (MMS) scientists hoped to examine.
 We immediately noticed a single boulder, no more than one-meter across, resting alone on an otherwise muddy ocean bottom and acting as a host for several species of coral.

 This tiny orange sea anemone is growing on a rock near the natural asphalt site.
 Click image for larger view and image credit.

-Due to its unusual nature and rare occurrence, the big asphalt sample attracted a crowd once on deck of the Ron Brown.
-It has a botryoidally shaped (like a bunch of grapes) hardened outer crust which is very friable, and when pulled apart the rock's interior looks like chewing gum.
+Due to its unusual nature and rare occurrence, the big asphalt sample attracted a crowd once we had it aboard the NOAA ship Ronald H. Brown.
+Its botryoidally shaped (like a bunch of grapes), hardened outer crust is very friable (easily crumbled).
+When pulled apart, the rock's interior looks like chewing gum.
 Click image for larger view and image credit.

 Throughout the remainder of the dive, we continued to see evidence of hydrocarbons at and near the surface.
 A large exposure of asphalt coincided with our first pre-dive target along the western flank of the topographic feature.
 This site also contained abundant carbonate rocks, sponges, corals, bacterial mats, and possible brine flows.